AirP0WeR/strava-telegram-bot/README.md

 $ pip install python-telegram-bot --upgrade
 ```

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/panchambharadwaj/strava-telegram-bot/blob/master/CODE_OF_CONDUCT.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/panchambharadwaj/strava-telegram-bot/blob/master/LICENSE) file for details